mrthundergod/PotateTube/README.md

 # PotatoTube
-Copy a URL from YouTube and run the script.
+Run the script.
+Copy the youtube link.
 Find the 320kbps mp3 of it at `/Downloads/PotatoTube`.
 Done.

 ## Getting Started